illinois-data-curation/is477-sp25-Group-8/ProjectPlan.md

 # Overview

-## Introduction to Japanese Anime Culture and its Influence
+## Introduction to Japanese Anime Culture and Its Influence

 Japanese anime has become a global phenomenon that significantly influences popular culture and shapes the entertainment industry worldwide.
 According to a 2021 report by The Association of Japanese Animations, major streaming platforms, such as Netflix and Crunchyroll, have invested significant amounts of money in anime content, which demonstrates its commercial potential.
 By diving deeper into the unique patterns of Japanese anime culture, we plan to provide valuable insights for investors as well as the anime enthusiasts to better understand the current public taste in anime through our comprehensive research.